TiDB: Kubernetes with Operator

 TiDB can be deployed in a Kubernetes-enabled cloud environment by using TiDB Operator.
 An Operator is a method of packaging, deploying, and managing a Kubernetes application.
 It is designed for running stateful workloads and was first introduced by CoreOS in 2016.
 TiDB Operator was originally developed by PingCAP and open-sourced in August, 2018.
 TiDB Operator can be used to deploy TiDB on a laptop, Google Cloud Platform’s Google Kubernetes Engine, and Amazon Web Services’ Elastic Container Service for Kubernetes.

 TiUP

 TiDB 4.0 introduces TiUP, a cluster operation and maintenance tool.
 It helps users quickly install and configure a TiDB cluster with a few commands.

+TiDB Cloud

+TiDB Cloud is a relational database offered as a service provided by PingCAP.

 Tools

 TiDB has a series of open-source tools built around it to help with data replication and migration for existing MySQL and MariaDB users.

 TiDB Data Migration (DM)

 TiDB Data Migration (DM) is suited for replicating data from already sharded MySQL or MariaDB tables to TiDB.
 A common use case of DM is to connect MySQL or MariaDB tables to TiDB, treating TiDB almost as a slave, then directly run analytical workloads on this TiDB cluster in near real-time.